gluegun-rs/gluegun/book/src/public-interface.md

 # Defining your public interface

-*squared* works by parsing your `lib.rs` module to determine your public interface.
+*carcin* works by parsing your `lib.rs` module to determine your public interface.
 It only allows the following kinds of `pub` items:

 * `pub fn` to define a public function.
 * `pub struct` or `pub enum` to define a public struct, enum, or class (see below).